speed47/spectre-meltdown-checker/README.md

    - Impact: Kernel
    - Mitigation: microcode update + kernel update helping to protect various CPU internal buffers from unprivileged speculative access to data
    - Performance impact of the mitigation: low

+**CVE-2022-0001** Branch History Injection (BHI)

+**CVE-2022-0002** Intra-Mode Branch Target Injection (Intra-Mode BTI)

+   - Note: The mitigation for these 2 CVEs is identical
+   - Impact: Kernel
+   - Mitigation 1: disable unprivileged eBPF
+   - Mitigation 2: enable retpoline (if not GoldmontPlus or Tremont)
+   - Performance impact of the mitigation: none for mitigation 1, see CVE-2017-5715 for 2.